What is an electric co-op?

 In the late 1930’s our nation’s government saw the need for providing electric power to the rural areas of the nation.
-Agriculture needed electricity, but large power companies were reluctant to venture into rural America because of the excessive cost involved in building miles of power lines for only a handful of consumers.
+Agriculture needed electricity, but large power companies were reluctant to provide it.
 On May 11, 1935, rural America took a giant step forward when Congress passed the Rural Electrification Act.
 This Act called for establishment of the Rural Electrification Administration (REA) which would have the authority to make available loans to groups of rural citizens working together to bring electricity to non-urban areas.
 These organized groups of citizens were called Electric Cooperatives.

 How do I know which co-op district I am in?

-Nueces Electric Cooperative has territory in parts of 8 South Texas counties as allowed and determined by the Public Utility Commission of Texas.
+Nueces Electric Cooperative has territory in parts of 8 South Texas counties as determined by the Public Utility Commission of Texas.
 Your Cooperative serves part of Nueces, Jim Wells, Kleberg, Kenedy, Duval, Live Oak, McMullen and Brooks counties.
-That area is divided into 9 districts.
+That area is divided into 7 districts.
 NEC also has a retail division that can supply power to all of the competitive retail areas in Texas.
 This area is represented by a tenth district.
-If you would like to know which district you reside in, contact NEC at 387-2581 or 800-NEC-WATT.
+If you would like to know which district you reside in, visit the Board of Directors webpage, contact NEC at 387-2581 or 800-NEC-WATT.